Creating and managing payroll in South Korea

 Establishing a payroll in South Korea for local employment can be a complex and confusing process.
 Firstly, your organization will need an in-country subsidiary to act as employer of record for any hirees.
 You will then need to register with various official channels, such as the National Tax Information System and other relevant bodies.

-Alternatively, you can choose to outsource all the setup to New Horizons to ensure your expansion into South Korea is as simple and hassle-free as possible.
+Alternatively, you can choose to outsource all the setup to Horizons to ensure your expansion into South Korea is as simple and hassle-free as possible.
 Additionally, we can offer our employer of record service, so even organizations without an entity in the country can benefit from our comprehensive services.